 Total hip replacement (THR) arthroplasty has become a successful procedure for relieving pain and restoring motion in patients who are disabled from hip arthropathy.
 The goals of total hip replacement are to decrease pain, increase function, and increase mobility.
-The Constrained Acetabular liner is designed for those THR patients who suffer or are at risk for recurrent dislocations.

 MATERIALS